 Our team has a vast experience with different tools available on the market.
 It makes Traffic Parrot stand out form the other commercial offerings and work well in microservice-like architectures developed by decentralized, autonomous or cross-functional teams.

-Designed for autonomous, decentralized, cross-functional or product teams.
+Designed for self-service product teams (autonomous, decentralized and cross-functional).
 It will allow you to avoid a centralized admin team (i.e. no Centre Of Excellence teams) that could be a bottleneck for the teams when creating API mocks and virtual services.

-One simple but powerful component with a small footprint (less than 50MB of disk space) allowing you for more flexibility.
+One simple but powerful component with a small footprint (250MB disk space, 128MB RAM) allowing you for more flexibility.
 Can be run on your Laptop/Desktop, CI server, Docker/Kubernetes, Cloud or VM.
 This allows for implementing Service Virtualization As Code (API Mocking As Code) and Service Virtualization Test Container Pattern which are the industry standards when working on microservcie architectures.

 A licensing model and cost plan that fits Continuous Integration and DevOps practices.

-HTTP(S), JMS/MQ, File Transfers, gRPC and other protocols
+HTTP(S), IBM MQ, gRPC, JMS, RabbitMQ, ActiveMQ, File Transfers, gRPC and other protocols

 Both test and development teams